Pressure Treated Lumber Weight • Complete Reference Chart

-Most pressure-treated lumber is made from southern yellow pine, which is a relatively heavy wood, so pressure-treated wood does tend to be heavier than most other lumber because of this alone.
+Most pressure treated lumber is made from southern yellow pine, which is a relatively heavy wood to begin with, so pressure-treated wood does tend to be heavier than most other lumber because of this alone.

 But the weight that people really notice when it comes to treated lumber is the water weight that the wood picks up while being treated.

 A 10-foot-long 2×6 pressure treated lumber board weighs around 40 pounds right after being treated.
 The same board only weighs around 23 pounds after it has had time to dry out.